Guide to Google Ads: Beginner Edition

 If a user sees an ad but does not click it, the advertiser isn’t charged.
 This allows advertisers to optimize ads around getting clicks and specific actions rather than buying advertising space in bulk and hoping for the best.

-In AdWords, ads are chosen in an auction system.
+In Google Ads, ads are chosen in an auction system.
 Each competitor sets bids for certain search terms.
 Google runs an auction for each query and displays the ads of the winners in order of their standing (based on the bids and relevance).

 The ads are sorted by Ad Rank.
 Ad rank is simply the quality score X bid.
 The quality score is a metric derived solely on Google’s end, and rates the ads on the relevancy factors.
 So, advertising towards relevant users could actually be cheaper; a higher quality score means a lower bid, which means you could win the auction with a cheaper bid.